The following is a list of typical symptoms and causes of malfunctioning graphics cards.

 - Damaged GPU and/or memory IC due to physical damage: Remove the graphics card/water block assembly from the computer and remove the water block.
 Check the edges of the GPU die and memory IC for any sign of mechanical damage.
 GPU die edge can easily break when using excessive force.

-We recommend checking for stability using Furmark or similar GPU torture test utility.
+We recommend checking for stability using Furmark or a similar GPU torture test utility.

-Upon exhausting all of the possibilities mention above, feel free to contact EK Support.
+Upon exhausting all of the possibilities mention above, feel free to contact our Technical Support.